voxpupuli/puppet-squid/README.md

 acl remote_urls url_regex http://example.org/path
 acl remote_urls url_regex http://example.com/anotherpath
 ```

+These may be defined as a hash passed to ::squid

 #### Parameters for  Type squid::acl
 * `type` The acltype of the acl, must be defined, e.g url_regex, urlpath_regex, port, ..